AmberC0209/PaddleX/docs/practical_tutorials/ts_classification.en.md

 </tr>
 </tbody>
 </table>
-**Note: The evaluation set for the above accuracy metrics is UWaveGestureLibrary.**
+<b>Note: The evaluation set for the above accuracy metrics is UWaveGestureLibrary.</b>

 ## 4. Data Preparation and Verification
 ### 4.1 Data Preparation